-Over the last 50 years we have seen a significant rise in autoimmune disease, food and environmental allergies, diabetes, and obesity.
-And while our medical industry continues to advance scientifically and in technology, the time doctors can devote to teaching their patients about healthy lifestyles and nutrition is still minimal at best.
+Over the last 50 years, we have seen a significant rise in autoimmune disease, food and environmental allergies, diabetes, and obesity.
+While our medical industry continues to advance scientifically and in technology, the time doctors can devote to teaching their patients about healthy lifestyles and nutrition is still minimal at best.

 This is where doctors are starting to look towards health coaches to supplement their care for patients.

 So, why become a Functional Medicine Certified Health Coach?

 The Functional Medicine Coaching Academy’s training is unlike any other program in its depth and comprehensive approach to Functional Medicine and positive psychology.